erSubhashThapa/100daysofcode/r1-log.md

    ## Preview Github HTML Files

    This has been a helpful tool for me.
-You can go to [htmlpreview.github.io](http://htmlpreview.github.io/) and paste any github html link there inorder to actually see what the html looks like.
+You can go to [htmlpreview.github.io](http://htmlpreview.github.io/) and paste any github html link there inorder to actually see how the html renders.
 I find that for some files it doesn't work and I'm not sure why.

    You can also prepend to the URL **http://htmlpreview.github.io/?**